7 Things To Know About Getting Used To Life After Divorce

 As if the loss of your marriage isn’t bad enough, now you have to permanently change your invite list.

-Sides are always taken, even without malintent, especially if a divorce isn’t amicable.
+People will always take sides, even without malintent, especially if a divorce isn’t amicable.
 It can be messy for everyone, not just the couple.

 Take a deep breath and strive to remember your gratitude for the experience of those alliances in your life.
 Spend time with the lessons they taught you, even as you grieve the loss (perhaps only temporary) of treasured friendships.